Andonome/lk/data/recfiles/board_games.md

 ---
-title: "Board Games with Recfiles"
+title: Board Games with Recfiles
-tags: [ "data", "recfiles", "games" ]
+tags:
+- data
+- recfiles
+- games
-requires: [ "recfiles" ]
+requires:
+- recfiles
 ---

 You can play with a board games database from boardgamegeek.com.